 One of the things I loved was the instant film camera although Dewi opened the back and flashed half of the film (classic)

 But we still came home with a few snaps, there's something about watching your pics develop and instantly having something to hold that I just loved, obviously, I have my camera but I never print my photos it's something I always say ill do and then never do, so I really enjoyed capturing memories this way and a blurry photo of Loki enjoying a kong by the firepit is now my bookmark.

-We were very lucky with the weather, we only had a short burst of rain and started cooking when it started to rain it went from 0 to downpour within minutes had to give up on cooking the sausages on the pit, however, as the rain was too much and started dripping on the sausages 😂 so he rushed them inside and we finished them on the hob with a few burgers with Lokis longing gaze to taste test them.
+We were very lucky with the weather, we only had a short burst of rain and started cooking when it started to rain it went from 0 to downpour within minutes had to give up on cooking the sausages on the pit, dog dad tried cooking them under an umbrella however, the rain was too much and started dripping on the sausages 😂 so he rushed them inside and we finished them on the hob with a few burgers with Lokis longing gaze to taste test them.

 I found it much easier to unplug than I had initalinitiallyly thought, somehow taking a break from Instagram and my phone in general was actually really relaxing Instagram is my hobby and day job so it can be quite exhausting without realising.
 I didn't realize how much sitting on my iPad before bed affected my sleep too until I started reading before bed with a mug of camomile tea instead,